 --skip-show-databaseoption.
 Note that any global privilege is a privilege for the database.

-SUPERprivilege is required to make configuration changes by modifying the global value of system variables.
+Enables configuration changes by modifying global system variables.
 For some system variables, setting the session value also requires the

 TRIGGERprivilege enables trigger operations.
 You must have this privilege for a table to create, drop, execute, or display triggers for that table.